It’s raining hard so I get the bus into the centre of Liverpool.

 But, expectations being what they are, I turn up and start learning about Marx and Durkheim and Levi-Strauss.

-Though the founder of the Department will end up teaching me as much as these others.
+And the founder of the Department will end up teaching me at least as much as those others thinkers listed above.

 I go for a look around the neighbourhood.